WEC-Sim/WEC-Sim/docs/theory/theory.rst

 dependent complex wave-excitation amplitude vector, and :math:`\theta` is the wave direction.

-The mean drift force can optionally be included if coefficients are defined in the BEM data.
+The mean drift term can optionally be included if coefficients are defined in the BEM data.
-The mean drift force is obtained from
+It is obtained from

 .. math::
     F_{md}(t)=\left(\frac{H}{2}\right)^2F_{md}(\omega,\theta)

-This force is combined with the excitation force in the response class output.
+The mean drift force is combined with the excitation force in the response class output.

 Convolution Integral Formulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^